-Duquesne University offices will be closed Thursday, December 8 for the Feast of the Immaculate Conception.
-All requests for paper transcripts and enrollment verification requests received after 11:00 a.m. on Wednesday, December 7, will be processed when the University reopens on Friday, December 9.* Under most circumstances*, PDF transcripts requested by students who attended Fall 2007 and later will be processed despite office closures.
-The last express mail shipment prior to the Holiday will be sent from our office on Wednesday, December 7 by 11 a.m.
-Express Mail services will resume on Friday, December 9.
+Duquesne University offices will be closed on Monday, May 28 to celebrate the Memorial Day Holiday.
+All requests for paper transcripts and enrollment verification requests received after 11:00 a.m. on Friday, May 25, will be processed when the University reopens on Tuesday, May 29.* Under most circumstances*, PDF transcripts requested by students who attended Fall 2007 and later will be processed despite office closures.
+The last express mail shipment prior to the Holiday will be sent from our office on Friday, May 25 by 11 a.m.
+Express Mail services will resume on Tuesday, May 29.

-Current students who need an Enrollment Verification for Spring 2017 during the Holiday break can log on to DORI and Self-Service Banner > Student Information > Student Records > Request Enrollment Verification.
+Current students who need an Enrollment Verification for Summer 2018 during the Holiday can log on to DORI and Self-Service Banner > Student Information > Student Records > Request Enrollment Verification.

 Degree verification is handled online at www.degreeverify.org year-round.

-Thank you for your cooperation, and have a great day.
+Thank you for your cooperation, and have a great holiday weekend.

 *Some conditions of enrollment may increase processing time.
 All account balances must be paid-in-full.

 How to Request a Degree Verification

 Degrees are no longer verified through the Office of the University Registrar.
 To conveniently serve prospective employers and other organizations who require degree certification, Duquesne University has authorized the National Student Clearinghouse to provide degree verifications.
 This service is available 24 hours a day, 7 days a week at Degreeverify.org.